Furatus/RailRoad/README.md

 This project needs a .env which contains several data, such as for now :

 MONGO_ADDRESS : this data must be in the env file to specify the address of the database (mongo).
-EXPRESS_PORT : this is a variable used for the whole api running port PASSPHRASE_TOKEN : this is a variable which contains the passphrase of your system and will be used to create the jwt.
+PASSPHRASE_TOKEN : this is a variable which contains the passphrase of your system and will be used to create the jwt.

 # External softwares used